International Student Admissions

 Nathanael Rehmeyer ’18

-Nathanael Rehmeyer ’18 was born in Baton Rouge, La., but at age 10 he moved with his Christian missionary parents to Swaziland, where he attended school with students from more than 50 nations.
+Nathanael Rehmeyer ’18 was born in Baton Rouge, Louisiana, but at age 10 he moved with his Christian missionary parents to Swaziland, where he attended school with students from more than 50 nations.
 Then he began looking for a college with excellent sciences and research as well as small classes, “where I would be more than just another face in the crowd.”

 Skidmore filled the bill academically, but when it arranged a campus visit and offered generous financial support, he realized the commitment was as much Skidmore’s to him as his to Skidmore.
 He says, “I felt appreciated and that they wanted to get to know me.
 I had dinner with chemistry professor Ray Giguere, and the way he described the science program had me hooked.
 I was amazed by the opportunities at a small college that I would never get at a large university.
 I left contemplating whether I would be doing the freshman London program or starting on campus—already past deciding whether to attend!”

-He muses, “I think my future might lie outside the USA.”
-Growing up abroad, he recalls, “I saw the extreme need and lack of care in many parts of the world.
+He muses, “I think my future might lie outside the U.S.” Growing up abroad, he recalls, “I saw the extreme need and lack of care in many parts of the world.
 I would love to be a volunteer doctor in a developing country someday, to help those who cannot help themselves because of poverty.
 I want to treat people who cannot afford insurance or who have fallen through the cracks.
 I want to be a beneficial part of my community.”

 Penleak Chan ’12